Trip Duration, Activities, and Season Dates

 Here at Re-Member, we provide a service-learning experience, giving our volunteers the chance to not only work across Pine Ridge with our Lakota friends, but the opportunity to be immersed in their culture as well.

-All Re-Member volunteer trips begin on Saturday afternoon and end on Friday morning, giving volunteers five full days on the Reservation.
+Our regular program volunteer trips begin on Saturday afternoon and end on Friday morning, giving volunteers five full days on the reservation.

 Saturday evenings are for orientation and, if possible, visiting a local powwow.
 Typically, Sundays are spent visiting the site of the Wounded Knee Massacre and then Badlands National Park for a short hike.
 Mondays, Tuesdays, and Wednesdays are usually work days.
 Thursdays may be either work days or tour days.
 Schedules do vary as a result of weather and other considerations.